 Someone Like You is a sad song full of resentment and bitterness, but it also contains hope, genuine respect, and kindness.
 Even after all the aches and pains, you must be willing to let go, wish the other person happiness for a lifetime, and find your peace.

 Another award-winning song about moving on and letting go is Since U Been Gone.
 It was popularized by Kelly Clarkson, the first-season American Idol winner, and is regarded as one of her most impressive performances.

-This song is for anyone who is struggling to find their way after a failed relationship.
-It is for those who have finished crying and are ready to move on to the next stage, which is finding their happiness.
+This song is for anyone struggling to find their way after a failed relationship.
+It is for those who have finished crying and are ready to move on to the next stage, which is seeing their happiness.

 #5.
 New Rules, Dua Lipa

-In this song, Dua Lipa lays out a set of rules for dealing with someone who treats you as if you’re worthless, despite everything you’ve done for them.
+In this song, Dua Lipa lays out a set of rules for dealing with someone who treats you as worthless, despite everything you’ve done for them.

-While it is intended for women who want to get over men, we believe it is appropriate for anyone who wants to be free of any kind of toxic relationship.
-You are not a slave, so get out of toxic relationships.
+While it is intended for women who want to get over men, we believe it is appropriate for anyone who wants to be free of any toxic relationship.
+You are not a slave, so get out of unhealthy relationships.

 #6.
 Survivor, Destiny’s Child

 You have survived.
-You can get through whatever comes your way, whether in a relationship or in life in general.
+You can get through whatever comes your way, whether in a relationship or in life.
 Destiny’s Child tells us in this song that even if the world falls apart and the people we love abandon us, our lives can still go on because we are strong.

 #7.
 Don’t Hurt Like It Used To, Grace Carter